AshutoshR25/Data_Analytics/Case Study - Cyclistic City Bike Data/R - Analysis/Read_me.txt

 4. Run the .Rmd file on your computer.

+5. You can also view the .pdf file for the code and output with steps of analysis.

 Great.
 Now, you can use this data for your own research and understanding of my data analysis.